alexjlockwood/roll-off-club/docs/variations/index.md

 This section gives an in-depth analysis of the 20 different Roll Off variations.

+!!! note

+    It is *highly recommended* to read through the [getting started](../getting-started/index.md) section before learning the specifics of individual variations.
+In particular, is is very important to be familiar with the different [roll patterns](../getting-started/learning-the-rolls.md) and to know that the blue roll spins [slightly faster](../getting-started/blue-spins-faster-than-orange.md) than the orange roll.
+With this knowledge, many of the variations can be timed out intuitively without needing to memorize paths for each of the individual variations.

 ## Hardest variations

 These are the hardest of all 20 Roll Off variations.
 Memorizing paths ahead of time is recommended to consistently survive on these variations.